-PERFORMANCE - to support the CEO and management in establishing the optimal strategy for the business, to monitor the implementation of that strategy and to challenge and support the executive in the discharge of their duties.
+Performance - to support the CEO and management in establishing the optimal strategy for the business for long-term value creation, to monitor the implementation of that strategy and to challenge and support the executive in the discharge of their duties.

-SUCCESSION - to take full responsibility for the board's own succession including that of the chair and the CEO, and to ensure that the company has appropriate systems in place for effective succession at senior-executive level.
+Succession - to take full responsibility for the board's own succession including that of the chair and the CEO, and to ensure that the company has appropriate systems in place for effective succession at senior-executive level.

-COMPLIANCE - to ensure that the business meets all its regulatory obligations, whether structural, behavioural or financial, and to secure the confidence of investors by upholding the highest standards of corporate governance.
+Compliance - to ensure that the business meets all its regulatory obligations, whether structural, behavioural or financial, and to secure the confidence of investors by upholding the highest standards of corporate governance.

-RISK MANAGEMENT - to understand the financial, operational, cultural and reputational risks faced by the company and the sector in which it operates, ensuring that all necessary measures are taken to mitigate and control those risks.
+Risk management - to set the right balance between risk and opportunity and establish the organisation's risk appetite; to understand the financial, operational, cultural and reputational risks faced by the company and the sector in which it operates, ensuring that all necessary measures are taken to mitigate and control those risks.

-REPUTATION MANAGEMENT - to have an understanding of and explanation for all decisions and actions taken by the company, ensuring these are properly communicated, whether the company is in crisis or not.
+Reputation management - to have an understanding of and explanation for all decisions and actions taken by the company, ensuring these are properly communicated, whether the company is in crisis or not; to have an awareness of and sensitivity to the perception of the company by different stakeholders, including investors, customers and employees.

-SOCIAL IMPACT - to set the tone at the top of the company, to understand the company's place in society and to provide the executive with the external perspective - "bringing the outside in."
-To address environmental, social and governance (ESG) issues and recognise that regulatory compliance may not be enough to satisfy ethical expectations.
+Purpose - to understand the company's role and impact in society, set the tone at the top of the company, and provide the executive with the external perspective - "bringing the outside in."
+To think long term, address ESG issues and recognise that regulatory compliance may not be enough to satisfy evolving stakeholder expectations.